Tahir001/CloudComputing/README.md

-# CloudComputing
+# Cloud Computing
-A repository to keep learn cloud computing, projects from professional courses, and side projects deployed to learn cloud computing for machine learning.
+This repo contains my cloud computing projects with big data for Machine learning